John Mensah: Chievo

 It was announced on 11 June 2002 that Mensah signed a permanent transfer to Chievo in summer 2002.

-Having spent three months on the substitute bench since joining the club, Mensah made his debut for Chievo, starting the whole game, and helped the side keep a clean sheet in a 2–0 win against Modena on 6 October 2002.
-However throughout the 2002–03 season, he found his first team opportunities limited.
+Having spent three months on the substitute bench since joining the club, Mensah made his debut for Chievo, starting the whole game, he helped the side keep a clean sheet in a 2–0 win against Modena on 6 October 2002.
+However throughout the 2002–03 season, he found that opportunities in his first team were limited.
 Mensah went on to make fourteen appearances in all competitions.

 Having made two appearances for Chievo in the first half of the 2003–04 season, Mensah joined Modena, which was a punctuated a moderately successful three-year stint in Verona.
 He made his Modena debut, and played 29 minutes, due to suffering from an injury in a 2–1 win against Ancona on 8 February 2004.
 After spending a month on the sidelines over injury, Mensah made his return to the starting line–up, in a 2–1 loss against Reggina on 21 March 2004.
 At the end of the 2003–04 season, he made six appearances for Modena.

 Following his loan spell at Modena came to an end, Mensah returned to Chievo ahead of the 2004–05 season.
 He then played in both legs against Torino in Coppa Italia, which saw Chievo lose 2–1 on aggregate.
 However, Mensah continued to find his first team opportunities at the club limited throughout the season.
 It was not until on 16 January 2005 when he made his first league appearance of the season, starting the whole game, in a 2–2 draw against Roma.
 Mensah was later featured in and out of the starting line–up as the season goes by.
 However, he was sent–off for a straight red card, in a 1–0 loss against Sampdoria on 6 March 2005.
 Despite this, Mensah went on to make eleven appearances in all competitions.

 At the start of the 2005–06 season, Mensah was loaned out to Serie B side Cremonese.
 He made his Cremonese debut, starting the whole game, in a 3–1 loss against Pescara on 17 September 2005.
 Since making his debut for the club, Mensah quickly established himself in the starting eleven for the side.
 He later made fourteen appearances for the side and returned to his parent club.
 However, following another uneventful move to Cremonese, Mensah came to the conclusion a new stable environment was what was required to kick-start his somehow journey-man career.